Find Reliable Heat Pump Repair Experts Near You

 What is a heat pump's COP?

 COP (Coefficient of Performance) is a ratio that describes the amount of heating or cooling provided per unit of electricity consumed.
 A higher COP indicates greater efficiency.
 The higher the ratio, the less you'll pay in utility costs.
-Efficiency may change based on weather and temperature settings.
+The COP of a heat pump can vary depending on operating conditions, such as outdoor temperature and thermostat settings.
 SEER and HSPF ratings are commonly used for air-source heat pumps, whereas COP is more often used for geothermal heat pumps.

 How does a heat pump dehumidify?